hyprwm/hyprland-wiki/content/configuring/core/advanced-configuration/using-hyprctl.md

 ```

 > [!NOTE]
-> If you want a single variant, e.g. pl/dvorak on one layout but us/qwerty on the other, XKB parameters can still be blank.
+> If you want a single variant (e.g., pl/dvorak on one layout but us/qwerty on the other) XKB parameters can still be blank.
 > However, the amount of comma-separated parameters has to match.
 > Alternatively, a single parameter can be specified for it to apply to all three.
 >